 Digital Technologies in focus (DTiF)

-As a part of the Australian Government’s National Innovation and Science Agenda, ACARA has been funded to support the implementation of the Australian Curriculum: Digital Technologies in some of Australia’s most disadvantaged schools.
+As a part of the Australian Government’s National Innovation and Science Agenda, ACARA was funded to support the implementation of the Australian Curriculum: Digital Technologies in some of Australia’s most disadvantaged schools.
+The Digital Technologies in focus (DTiF) project has been designed to encourage whole-school and inter-school collaboration, supported by curriculum officers.

-One hundred and sixty schools with a low index of community socio-educational advantage (ICSEA) rating have been invited to participate in the project.
-From July 2017, leaders and teachers from these schools took part in workshops to support the implementation of Digital Technologies subjects within their schools.
+One hundred and sixty schools with a low index of community socio-educational advantage (ICSEA) rating are participating in the project.
+Since July 2017, leaders and teachers from these schools have been taking part in workshops to help them implement Digital Technologies.
+Visit the Australian Curriculum website for more information about the project.

-Eight Digital Technologies specialists (also known as curriculum officers) support clusters of schools, providing digital technologies expertise to primary and secondary school teachers.
+Digital Technologies curriculum officers support clusters of schools, providing expertise to primary and secondary school teachers.

-In 2018, the Digital Technologies specialists will conduct regional professional learning workshops with teachers and school leaders.
-These workshops will be customised to the specific needs of participating schools, with webinars and online mentoring complementing face-to-face events.
+Due to the impact of COVID-19 travel restrictions, the project will now continue until June 2021.
+Digital Technologies curriculum officers will continue conducting professional learning workshops and mentoring with teachers and school leaders.
+Professional learning is customised to the specific needs of participating schools, with webinars and online mentoring complementing face-to-face events.

 The 160 low-ICSEA schools participating in the Digital Technologies in focus project are located